 Podiatrist

-Merridy is a passionate and friendly podiatrist with experience across all areas of podiatry.
-She has a special interest in treating musculoskeletal conditions, with extensive knowledge of biomechanics as well as general skin and nail care.
+Dr Merridy Lithgow is a passionate and friendly podiatrist with experience across all areas of podiatry.
+She has a strong interest in running-related injuries and lower limb musculoskeletal conditions, with advanced expertise in biomechanics, running retraining, and comprehensive skin and nail care.
+Her clinical practice is strongly informed by her background in teaching and research, allowing her to deliver evidence-based care tailored to each person.

 BOOK AN APPOINTMENT